borland502/colima-gui/README.md

 # Colima GUI

 Colima GUI is a desktop application for managing Colima, a tool that provides container runtimes on macOS with minimal setup.
-This application offers a graphical user interface for starting, stopping, restarting, and managing Colima instances.
+The application now runs on [Electron](https://www.electronjs.org/) with a React renderer bundled by Vite and managed with [Bun](https://bun.sh/).

 ## Features